AkshayRsenal/search-movies-ui/README.md

 - The password for the cloud elastic search must not be store in free text and if possible as a environment variable in Heroku.
 - Elastic Search is the simple text and can be extended to include fuzzy matching to make the search more effective.
 - Although the poster url is fetched in the react app, the app is not currently rendering the image
+- .env files provided should not have been put on GitHub, added them for anyone who clones the repositories to test locally
 - unit testing was not performed and should be included